ucrdatacenter/projects/Environmental Science/Alternative/README.md

 # Alternative
-  Distribution of organisms in relation to Nitrogen pollution in the Netherlands
+  Distribution of organisms in relation to Nitrogen deposition in the Netherlands

   ## DATA
   The organisms occurrences can be directly downloaded in a csv file from gbif.com.